howtographql/howtographql/content/backend/graphql-go/5-create-and-retrieve-links.md

 ---
 title: Create and Retrieve Links
-pageTitle: "Building a GraphQL Server with Go Backend Tutorial"
+pageTitle: "Building a GraphQL Server with Go Backend Tutorial | Links"
 description: "Enable Users to create Links and see them"
 ---